The education and experience required to become a Certified Registered Nurse Anesthetist (CRNA) include:

 - Pass the National Certification Examination following graduation.

 It takes a minimum of seven calendar years of education and experience to prepare a CRNA.

-More than 2,000 student nurse anesthetists graduate each year and go on to pass their certification examination.
+More than 2,400 student registered nurse anesthetists graduate each year and go on to pass the National Certification Examination to become CRNAs.

 Nurse anesthetists were among the first specialty nurses to require continuing education.
-CRNAs must be recertified every two years, which includes meeting practice requirements and obtaining a minimum of 40 continuing education credits.
+CRNAs must be recertified every four years, which includes meeting practice requirements and obtaining a minimum of 100 continuing education credits.

 The American Association of Nurse Anesthetists (AANA) implemented a certification program in 1945 and instituted mandatory recertification in 1978.
 The first certification examination was administered in 1945 to 92 candidates.

 In 1952, AANA established a mechanism for accreditation of nurse anesthesia educational programs that has been recognized by the U.S. Department of Education since 1955.

 Recently, the AANA and the School of Nurse Anesthesia at Texas Christian University in Fort Worth, Texas, began offering an advanced pain management fellowship to prepare CRNAs with the skills necessary to meet the pain management needs of Americans with chronic pain.
 The Advanced Pain Management Certificate Program is accredited by the COA, and graduates are eligible to take a certification examination on Non-Surgical Pain Management offered by the National Board of Certification and Recertification for Nurse Anesthetists.